learn-anything/courses/readme.md

 - [build a modern computer from first principles: from nand to tetris ](https://www.coursera.org/learn/build-a-computer)
 - [introduction to programming with matlab](https://www.coursera.org/learn/matlab)
 - [stanford c programming](https://www.youtube.com/playlist?list=PLjn3WmBeabPOUzxcCkzk4jYMGRZMZ6ylF&app=desktop)

+## Contribute
+If you found a course that you really like, feel free to add it to this list.
+Just choose an appropriate category for it and add an appropriate description and make the [Pull Request](https://help.github.com/articles/about-pull-requests/).